 The Conference Hall

-In this room, on 21st April, 1975, President Nguyen Van Thieu announced the US government’s decision to stop their support to the Republic of Vietnam government and withdraw from Vietnam.
+On 21st April 1975, in this room, President Nguyen Van Thieu announced the US government’s decision to stop supporting the Republic of Vietnam government and withdraw from Vietnam.
 After that, Vice President Tran Van Huong continued to manage the palace but was later replaced by General Duong Van Minh.
 Since the reunification day, the Conference Hall has been utilized for high-level political meetings.

 National Security Council Chamber

 This room was where the President met with his advisors and generals.
-On the walls, there are maps of other countries and the map showing the situation of each combat zone in Vietnam.
+On the walls are maps of other countries and the situation of each combat zone in Vietnam.
 In March 1975, from this room, President Nguyen Van Thieu ordered some forces to withdraw from Hue because of the attack of Viet Minh soldiers.

 The Presidential Office

 This office is where the President worked every day.
-Because the death of Ngo Dinh Diem had happened before the palace was rebuilt by architect Ngo Viet Thu in 1966, he did not have the chance to stay in the palace.
+Because Ngo Dinh Diem’s death happened before the palace was rebuilt by architect Ngo Viet Thu in 1966, he did not have the chance to stay there.
 Therefore, the palace was later handed over to the new president, Nguyen Van Thieu.

 The Presidential Reception Room

-In 1972, Henry Kissinger – the national security advisor of the USA – met with President Nguyen Van Thieu in the room to persuade him to sign in the Agreement that would cease hostilities in Vietnam, but the President did not accept the suggestion.
+In 1972, Henry Kissinger, the USA’s national security advisor, met with President Nguyen Van Thieu in the room to persuade him to sign the Agreement to cease hostilities in Vietnam.
+However, the President did not accept the suggestion.

 There are two parts of the room; one is for foreign countries’ ambassadors, and one is for the Republic of Vietnam governors.